larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 We're just doing this
 terrible noise type of thing.
-OK now here we have chest which is my programming and it might be Carl Angleman.
+OK now here we have chest which is my programming and it might be Carl Engelman.
 Anyway, it's we're looking
-at the PDP6 console area.
+at the PDP-6 console area.
-The 3:40 is on the right,
+The 340 is on the right,
-the micro tapes or visible.
+the microtapes are visible.
 This is a shot from the the
-screen and the free 40 display.
+screen and the 340 display.
 (6:04)
 Talked about that and it just
 looks like you're confusing just.
 This is commonplace now where you want to understand that this is like the first time for all of this stuff.
-Probably in 6768 years I would guess.
+Probably in 67, 68 years I would guess.

 ### 14-cube